Mercerenies/gdlisp/doc/readthedocs/reference/expressions.rst

 (which will be bound in the value namespace). ``value`` is the expression which should be run to evaluate the macro.

-Like ``macrolet``, the clauses of a ``symbol-macrolet`` may **not** create closures.
-It is undefined behavior to write a local symbol macro that depends on a local variable or function defined in an enclosing scope.

 ``symbol-macrolet`` creates a loop barrier between the enclosing scope and the clauses of the ``symbol-macrolet`` form.
 This means that a ``break`` or ``continue`` expression inside of a clause of the ``symbol-macrolet`` cannot be used to control a loop that began outside of the clause.
 This constraint does not exist for the body of the ``symbol-macrolet``.

+..
+Warning:: Like ``macrolet``, the clauses of a ``symbol-macrolet``
+             **cannot** create closures.
+It is undefined behavior to write a local symbol macro that depends on a local variable or function defined in an enclosing scope.

 .. _expr-literal-forms: